Is Designation a design bootcamp?

 No. The first half of the program—Design Essentials and the Virtual Phase; 12 weeks total—are virtual, meaning designers work from wherever they live and use collaboration tools like Hangouts, Zoom, Canvas, and Slack to communicate with each other and their creative directors.
 The rest of the program can only be completed in person, at our campus in Chicago.
 Working in a studio environment alongside colleagues is a big part of what most professional designers around the world experience.
 So it’s a truly vital part of the Designation experience too.

 Where is Designation located?

-Our campus is at the beautiful WeWork State Street, at the corner of State and Monroe in the Loop.
-We’re within a couple blocks from every L train line that passes through downtown, two blocks from Millennium Park, and a few blocks from the Chicago River.
-It’s remarkably easy to get here from just about anywhere in the city, and both O’Hare and Midway Airports.
+Our campus is located at WeWork's beautiful River North location, just blocks away from the Chicago River.
+We're within a couple blocks from every L train line that passes through downtown, two blocks from Millennium Park, and a few blocks from the Chicago River.
+It's remarkably easy to get here from anywhere in the city and both O'Hare and Midway airports.

 Where are online reviews of the program?

 There are a number of third-party sites that publish reviews of programs like Designation.
 The three most-used are Course Report, SwitchUp, and Quora.
 Between these sites are dozens of reviews written by Designation graduates that speak honestly and openly about their experiences in the program.
 We strongly encourage all interested applicants to read them.

 But remember: Designation staff modifies the curriculum with each cohort, and the program has changed in many big and small ways since we began.
 So the experiences mentioned by graduates in their reviews may not reflect the current experience at Designation.

 Designation is approved by the Division of Private Business and Vocational Schools of the Illinois Board of Higher Education.
 Students may register complaints with the IBHE here or by writing to:

 Division of Private Business and Vocational Schools

 Designation is not accredited by a U.S. Department of Education-recognized accrediting agency.